 Among all the busyness, Spireshade is a forgotten place.
 Except in the memory of Candlestone.

-This is The Unshut Halls of Kelmrath, a ruined tribal fortress in the high mountains north of Heingartmer, the capital of the modern Rugen Empire.
+This is a ruined tribal fortress in the high mountains north of Heingartmer, the capital of the modern Rugen Empire.
 Originally built as a lookout station by the ancient Raffen tribe, Master Arasemis said the fortress served as a training ground overseen by the early Candlestone teacher Ermosarch, whose portrait is down in the great hall.

 Arasemis said the fissured fort contained traps, gaping pits, and sliding stone slabs to test trainees, which inspired the design for the training hall of Thorendor Castle upstairs.

 You wonder what it must have been like to train in those cold, wind-swept mountains ages ago.
 The training at Thorendor is difficult enough in this comfortable castle and bountiful forests.